 - Trees reduce the amount of CO2 in the air and create oxygen as a by-product of photosynthesis.

 There are more great reasons to have trees around, but those are the most beneficial reasons not to crank up the chainsaw.

 Must read: The Value Of Trees To A Community

 Fortunately, there are conservation subdivisions where 50% or more of the total build-able land is set aside for green space.

 According to the Center for Green Space Design, there are 4 steps to the conservation subdivision design process:

 - Identifying important open space features and conservation areas

 - Locating streets and trails

 - Drawing in the lot lines

-The University of Idaho Community Design and Planning Research Page is another great resource for a much more detailed understanding of the complexities and design considerations regarding conservation subdivisions…and more.
+The University of Idaho Bioregional Planning and Community Design page is another great resource for a much more detailed understanding of the complexities and design considerations regarding conservation subdivisions… and more.